In this guide, you’ll learn exactly how to get an uncontested divorce in North Carolina.

 Many couples choose this method because it is the cheapest and quickest means to ending a marriage.

-In North Carolina, a divorce is known as an absolute divorce.
+In North Carolina, an uncontested divorce is known as an absolute divorce.
 The word “absolute” carries no special meaning.
 It is simply the way that state laws are written.

 To file for an uncontested divorce, one party can file a case on “no-fault” grounds.
 This means that no specific reason for the divorce needs to be stated or that one spouse or the other needs to prove the reason the marriage no longer works.